 "Why does the Capitol want you dead?"
 I demand.

 Cooper stiffens slightly.
 "They found out I was a contact for the rebels."
 I can tell he's attempting to speak up, but he's still barely audible.
 "They caught me sending information to Plutarch Heavensbee."

 There's only silence now.
 Could it be true?
 Is he really on our side?
 Cooper's statement has caught everyone's attention.
-But I can tell Boggs remains unconvinced.
-His eyes look over Cooper suspiciously.
-He then puts a spear to Cooper's throat, before questioning him.
+But I can tell Boggs remains unconvinced as his eyes look over the unknown man suspiciously.
+Without hesitation Boggs puts a spear to Cooper's throat, preparing to question him.
 "We keep track of all our contacts in 13.
 And Plutarch has never once mentioned your name before.
 Why do you suppose that is?"

 Cooper glares back at Boggs, and without even blinking replies, "Plutarch didn't want to hand over all of his contacts.
 He doesn't trust Coin enough for that.
 I'm sure you of all people can understand."

 Boggs goes silent.
 I've only ever seen him angry once before.
 The time he spoke to Coin after she sent Peeta in to replace Leeg2.
 However, right now Boggs looks like he could throttle Cooper.

 But he doesn't.
 Instead Boggs lifts the spear away from Cooper's throat and doesn't utter another word.

 This is something I can't ignore.
 Not with so many of our lives at stake.
 "Boggs, what is he talking about?"

 Boggs doesn't look at me.
 He just stays silent.